-Finally I have a life without guilt.
+I have a life with much less guilt now.
 Let me explain.
 From early childhood through a large part of my adult life guilt has haunted me every day.
 No, I was never evil or did anything terrible to be ashamed of.

-Often I guilted myself for some transgression or thought or feeling I had; thinking that through punishing myself by mentally beating myself up, I would learn not to commit the same mistake again.
+Often I guilted myself for some transgression or thought or feeling I had; thinking that through punishing myself by “mentally spanking” myself, I would learn not to commit the same mistake again.
 (I think this was a carry over from when I was a child: you do something wrong, you get punished to make you learn not to do it again.)
-I would worry about how what I said might have been taken the wrong way and caused emotional pain to someone else.
+I would worry that something I said might have been taken the wrong way and caused emotional pain to someone else.

-The guilt and self recriminations continued after my husband became sick from progressive diabetes.
+The guilt and self recriminations continued after my husband became sick from progressive diabetes and mini strokes.
 He was always a bit OCD and later became emotionally abusive at times.
 I felt like I deserved to be punished for my mistakes because I had “screwed up royally!”
 I had disappointed him, or let him down.

 As an adult I became wiser and less hard on my self after the first forty years of my life.
 I started learning to love myself.
 After all if you are a Christian, there is a verse where Jesus said, “Love your neighbor as you love yourself.”
 Hmm.
 That means we are important and should be kinder to ourselves.
 We should also be kinder to others too.

-I am now healing from my self inflicted purgatory.
-I now realize that we all make mistakes, misjudgments, spontaneous boo-boos, even unintentionally say things that may hurt someone else’s feelings.
+I finally healed from my self inflicted purgatory.
+I had finally realized that we all made mistakes, misjudgments, spontaneous boo-boos, even unintentionally said things that may hurt someone else’s feelings.

 I still am that conscientious person I was as a child.
 I love people and would never knowingly hurt anyone’s feelings.
 I try to do what is right because I want to be a loving person and that love helps keep me behaving in a way that is loving.